Mussel: Freshwater mussels

-In the United States and Canada, areas home to the most diverse freshwater mussel fauna in the world, there are 297 known freshwater mussel taxa.
-Of the 297 known species, 213 (71.7%) taxa are listed as endangered, threatened, of special concern.
-The main factors contributing to the decline of freshwater mussels include destruction from dams, increased siltation, channel modification, and the introduction of invasive species like the zebra mussel.
+There are 297 known freshwater mussel taxa in the United States and Canada, which are home to the most diverse freshwater mussel fauna in the world, especially in the southeastern United States.
+Of the 297 known species, 213 (71.7%) taxa are listed as endangered, threatened, or of special concern.
+Approximately 37 North American species were considered extinct in 2004.